nicolasrochette/QCBio_RNAseq_workshop/exercises.md

 5. Navigate to the PDE6C gene using the search box.
 How do the two samples differ?

-Exercise 5: Quantifying pre-gene expression
+Exercise 5: Quantifying per-gene expression
 ----------

 ### 5A: Installing HTSeq